brettupton/VCU2TA2-Converter/README.md

 # Convert VCU Enrollment File to TA2 format

+Needed an easy way to convert the VCU enrollment file (given in XLSX format) to a CSV format that can be read by TA2

 Created with React and Electron